ollantaytambo

 ollantaytambo street

-The particularity of Ollantaytambo’s current town is the inhabitants kept the original Inca structure of each house of the town, besides the streets and their disposition.
-In this form, nowadays the visitor can enjoy the charming narrow cobbled streets with boulders, Inca walls, and a little water channel in the middle of the streets where the water of an ancient spring runs until it reaches the Urubamba river itself.
+The inhabitants of the town of Ollantaytambo kept the original Inca architecture of each house.
+Besides the streets and their disposition.
+The visitor can enjoy the charming, narrow, cobbled streets with boulders, Inca walls, and a little water channel in the middle of the streets.
+In these channels, the water of an ancient spring runs until it reaches the Urubamba River itself.

 ollantaytambo handicraft market

 This market is very close to the archaeological park entrance, over a long esplanade.
 On this point, diverse handicraft stands offer charming and various Andean crafts for all tastes.
 From clothes with Alpaca fabrics to quartz pieces of jewelry.
-Also, the prices are competitive and in line with other artisan markets in Cusco.
+Also, the prices are competitive and in line with those of other artisan markets in the city of Cusco.

 Best time to visit